andrewmahoneyf/Climate-Report/README.md

 * the data is in `/opt/data/`.

-* the server should have plenty of disk space (500 + 500G), and memory (32G) for at least two students to work at the same time
+* the server should have plenty of disk space (500G), but may be low on memory (32G) if many people are working there at the same time.

 * if you need to do something with superuser privileges, you have to contact Ott.